-When Meteosat archive started, almost 20 years ago, the concept of level 1.0 and level 1.5 data did not exist.
-The data were actually archived in a hybrid format in the sense that raw count values were archived together with deformation matrices that allow the determination of the position of each pixel.
+When Meteosat archive started, almost 20 years ago, the concept of archiving were not thought through in order to serve requirements for climate studies.
+The data were archived in a hybrid format in the sense that raw count values were archived together with deformation matrices that allow the determination of the position of each pixel.
 The exact position and attitude of the spacecraft that have been used for the derivation of these deformation matrices were not systematically archived.
 Consequently, the re-generation of level 1.5 data using state-of-the-art rectification algorithm is almost impossible.
 Calibration and sensor drift monitoring is also a critical issue.
 Operational calibration of the thermal bands has been subject to constant improvement and should clearly be re-estimated using state-of-the-art techniques.
+In particular the status and performance during the early years of operations are not well documented.